This piece was originally published in August 2022, but has been updated in July 2023.

 But additional bold, on-campus action is urgently needed to reduce Western’s collective climate impact.
 In particular, installing additional on-campus solar should be a top priority — both as a model and a learning tool for Western students, but also as a method of taking direct responsibility for lowering Western’s emissions.

 Thankfully for Western, leadership transitions can often provide the perfect timing to advance action.
-With Brad Baca having officially assumed the presidency on July 1, Western is poised to reconsider its priorities, and hopefully recommit to climate action after a rather disappointing decade.
+With Brad Baca having officially assumed the presidency on July 1, 2022, Western is poised to reconsider its institutional priorities, and hopefully recommit to climate action after a rather disappointing decade of waffling.

 Now, it’s up to all of us — students, alumni, faculty, and community members — to maintain focus on our goals and to hold Western accountable for meaningful climate action.